Skip to Main Content

 A personal line of credit gives you access to a pool of funds that you can borrow from when you need to — similar to a credit card.
 You’ll only pay interest on the amount you borrow.

-This may be a good option for people who want access to funds on an as needed basis but want a better rate than a credit card.
-Examples of situations that may benefit from a line of credit include a kitchen or bathroom renovation, overdraft protection or an ongoing emergency.
+This may be a good option for people who want flexible access to funds but want a better rate than a credit card.
+A line of credit may be helpful for a kitchen or bathroom renovation, overdraft protection or an ongoing emergency.

 Personal lines of credit typically have variable rates and can be secured by a banking asset, but you may be able to find unsecured options with online lenders or smaller banks.